-- Any other third parties as disclosed via the OET Marketplace and hub or like services offered by CBLA at any time and from time to time.
+- Any other third parties as disclosed via the OET Marketplace and Hub or like services offered by CBLA at any time.

 Some OET IT systems and data are hosted on servers in countries outside Australia and we may send your information to one of those servers as part of our business.

-We may also disclose your Personal Information to related third parties or third parties who we have contracted with to undertake research for us in relation to either OET, the OET Marketplace and hub, preparation testing or other products and services offered by CBLA.
+We may also disclose your Personal Information to related third parties or third parties who we have contracted with to undertake research for us in relation to either OET, the OET Marketplace and Hub, preparation testing or other Services offered by CBLA.
 We will seek to anonymise the information provided, however, where this is not possible or where it may impact the ability for the research to be conducted, the Personal Information provided will be subject to strict use restrictions and safeguards against unauthorised access.